 Selling a Vehicle in Alaska

 The seller is required to give the title to the buyer when the vehicle is delivered to the new owner.
-To properly transfer a title, the seller(s) must sign the release on the title and complete the assignment to the new owner.
+To properly transfer a title, the seller(s) must sign where indicated on the title and complete the assignment to the new owner.

-Please Note: If there is an "AND" conjunction on the face of the title, ALL owners must release the title.
-With an "OR" conjunction, only one of the owners is required to release the title.
+Please Note: If there is an "AND" conjunction on the front of the title, ALL owners must sign where indicated to release the title.
+With an "OR" conjunction, only one of the owners is required to sign to release the title.

 Then the seller should notify us that the sale (title transfer) is pending and we will not renew the registration until the transfer has taken place.